Team

 hui.yang@sri.com

-Hui Yang, Ph.D., specializes in learning sciences and learning technologies with a focus on STEM and CS education.
-Her research explores how teachers learn to integrate technology and computing tools with content and pedagogical decisions to facilitate students’ learning with personal-meaningful experiences; and how student-centered learning environments promote students’ collaborations in STEM & CS learning.
+Hui Yang, PhD, specializes in learning sciences and learning technologies with a focus on STEM and computer science education.
+Her research explores how teachers learn to integrate technology and computing tools with content and pedagogical decisions to support students’ personally meaningful learning experiences.
+She also investigates how student-centered learning environments promote students’ engagement and collaborations in STEM and computer science learning.
+Read more.

 Louise Yarnall